Tooth-N-Claw/HDMaps/README.md

 **A Python implementation of Horizontal Diffusion Maps (HDM), a manifold learning framework for analysis of datasets with base-fiber structure.**

 ## Installation
-To install the latest development version of `HDM_Python` run:
+To install the latest development version of `HDMaps` run:
 ```bash
 pip install git+https://github.com/frisbro303/HDM_Python
 ```